sassoftware/saspy/saspy/doc/source/configuration.rst

     ip= will not be used, as the host's ip is retrieved from the url.
 Also, ssl= is set based upon http or https and port= is also parsed from the url, if provided, else defaulted based upon the derived ssl= value.
-So neither ip, port nor ssl are needed when url= is used. ip -
+So neither ip, port nor ssl are needed when url= is used. proxy -
+    (Optional) If your Viya deploymet is behind a proxy server, provide `host:port` for the proxy, using this keyword. ip -
     [Deprecated] (Required if url not specified) The resolvable host name, or IP address to the Viya Compute Service port -